WICG/user-preference-media-features-headers/README.md

-[HTTP Client Hints](https://datatracker.ietf.org/doc/html/rfc8942) defines an `Accept-CH` response header that servers can use to advertise their use of request headers for proactive content negotiation, colloquially referred to as "client hints".
+[HTTP Client Hints](https://datatracker.ietf.org/doc/html/rfc8942) defines an `Accept-CH` response header that servers can use to advertise their use of request headers for proactive content negotiation, colloquially referred to as client hints.
 One such potential client hint that could help with the above scenario might be a tentatively titled `User-Pref-Media-Features` hint, which would notify the server about, for example, the currently preferred color scheme.